-Apply for your Cuban eVisa to travel to Cuba
+Apply for your Cuban eVisa to visit to Cuba

-The E-Visa for Cuba has been designed to simplify and quicken the process of obtaining a travel authorization.
-The Online Visa for Cuba system allows visitors to obtain the visa by completing an online application.
+The Visa for Cuba has been designed to simplify and quicken the process of obtaining a travel authorization.
+The Travel Card Visa for Cuba system allows visitors to obtain the visa by completing an online application.

 Who needs to apply for a Cuban Visa?

 Citizens who wish to travel to Cuba who are not from visa-exempt countries, need a visa to enter the country.

 This Travel Authorization is available for citizens of eligible countries and who complete the online application process.
 Applicants must meet the basic requirements.

 All foreign citizens who are travelling to Cuba on a flight that neither comes from the United States of America nor makes a stopover in this country, must acquire the standard visa/tourist card.

 The application process is simple and can be completed online in just a few minutes.

 Do I need a Tourist Card for Cuba?